elastic/elastic-integration-corpus-generator-tool/docs/glossary.md

 # Data schemas

 Different data structures we observe in the end to end data collection flow for Elastic (Beats & Agent).
-See [./data-schemas.md](./data-schemas.md).
+See [Data Schemas](./data-schemas.md).

 In the context of this tool it also refers to folder names containing template information for a specific data schema.